Who Was Dick Gregory?

 Dick Gregory was born in 1932 in St. Louis, Missouri.
-Having run track and field in school, Gregory eventually turned to stand-up comedy, having his big break performing at the Playboy Club in the early 1960s.
-Known for his sophisticated, layered humor that took on racial issues of the day, Gregory became a national comedy headliner and a trailblazer for upcoming African-American humorists.
-He eventually turned his focus away from the stage to focus on various forms of activism that included the Civil Rights Movement and to run for political office.
-Over the ensuing decades he has worked as a lecturer and also become a health/fitness guru.
+Gregory got his big break performing as a stand-up comedian at the Playboy Club in the early 1960s.
+Known for his sophisticated, layered humor that took on racial issues of the day, Gregory became a comedy headliner and a trailblazer for other African-American comedians including Richard Pryor and Bill Cosby.
+He also participated as an activist in the Civil Rights Movement and eventually ran for political office.
+In his later years, he worked as a lecturer and pursued his interests in health and fitness.

 Background and Early Years